 Founded in existing legal and ethical obligations we are developing a framework and fairness tool to clearly articulate our decision making jurisdiction and ensure our decision making process is clear and robustly supports the exercise of our jurisdiction by ensuring procedural fairness, consistency, transparency and fair engagement by the parties in the resolution of disputes.

-Up to this point we have been engaging widely with a broad range of stakeholders to share and road test our proposed framework and fairness tool and will be seeking formal feedback early next year.
+Up to this point we have been engaging widely with a broad range of stakeholders to share and road test our proposed framework and fairness tool.